WebAssembly/spec/spectec/test-prose/TEST.md

 Instr_ok/call
 - the instruction (CALL x) is valid with the instruction type t_1* -> t_2* if:
-  - the defined type C.FUNCS[x] is defined in the context.
+  - the defined type C.FUNCS[x] exists.
   - The :ref:`expansion <aux-expand-deftype>` of C.FUNCS[x] is the composite type (FUNC t_1* -> t_2*)

 Instr_ok/call_ref
 - the instruction (CALL_REF (_IDX x)) is valid with the instruction type t_1* :: [(REF NULL (_IDX x))] -> t_2* if:
-  - the defined type C.TYPES[x] is defined in the context.
+  - the defined type C.TYPES[x] exists.
   - The :ref:`expansion <aux-expand-deftype>` of C.TYPES[x] is the composite type (FUNC t_1* -> t_2*)

 Instr_ok/call_indirect
 - the instruction (CALL_INDIRECT x (_IDX y)) is valid with the instruction type t_1* :: [I32] -> t_2* if:
-  - the table type C.TABLES[x] is defined in the context.
+  - the table type C.TABLES[x] exists.
   - C.TABLES[x] is (lim rt).
   - the reference type rt matches the reference type (REF NULL FUNC).
-  - the defined type C.TYPES[y] is defined in the context.
+  - the defined type C.TYPES[y] exists.
   - The :ref:`expansion <aux-expand-deftype>` of C.TYPES[y] is the composite type (FUNC t_1* -> t_2*)

 Instr_ok/return